Ready for some awesome hacks that’ll teach you how to finally get the raise you deserve and finally increase your salary? All of this, risk-free!

-- Be reasonable: it is very unlikely that your boss will agree to a pay raise over 5-10% unless you have done something outstanding, you are asking for a promotion, or you are really underpaid.
+- Be reasonable: it is improbable that your boss will agree to a pay raise over 5-10% unless you have done something outstanding, you are asking for a promotion, or you are really underpaid.

 Never ever tell your boss why you need a raise.
 The conversation ALWAYS needs to be about why you deserve it.

-These are 2 real-life examples of requested I received:
+These are 2 real-life examples of requests I received: